 Hood Sizing Considerations

-Selecting the right range hood or exhaust system starts with matching its CFM to your cooking style and the size of your kitchen, then confirming it fits the ductwork and ceiling height.
+Choosing the right range hood or exhaust system begins with making sure its CFM, or cubic feet per minute, matches your cooking style and the size of your kitchen.
+Then, you need to confirm it actually fits with your existing ductwork and ceiling height.
+It’s like buying a new part for your car; it needs to be compatible.

-- Aim for CFM that exceeds cooking output and matches room size for effective air quality
+- Aim for a CFM that’s more than what your cooking produces and fits your room size for genuinely effective air quality.

-- Choose a model with filters easy to clean and confirm replacement availability
+- Pick a model with filters that are easy to clean and double-check that replacements are readily available.

 Vent Placement Benefits